Fyodor Tolbukhin: World War II

 Tolbukhin remained in this position through the opening phases of Operation Barbarossa until August 1941, when he was made the chief of staff of the Crimean Front, which he held until March 1942.
 From May to July 1942, he was the assistant commander of the Stalingrad Military District.
 After that, he was the commander of the 57th Army until March 1943.
 The 57th was involved in the Battle of Stalingrad, where Tolbukhin's superior, Colonel-General Andrei Yeremenko, praised his command organization and military prowess.
 After his command of the 57th, Tolbukhin was placed in command of the Southern Front.

 In October 1943 the Southern Front was renamed 4th Ukrainian Front.
 Tolbukhin assisted Rodion Malinovsky's 3rd Ukrainian Front in the Lower Dnieper Offensive and Dnieper–Carpathian Offensive.
 In May 1944, Tolbukhin was transferred to control of 3rd Ukrainian Front.
 During the Summer Campaign, from June to October 1944, Tolbukhin and Malinovsky launched their invasion of the Balkans and were able to conquer most of Romania.
 On September 12, 1944, two days after Malinovsky was promoted to Marshal of the Soviet Union, Tolbukhin was promoted to the same rank.
 While Malinovsky moved northwest, towards Hungary and Yugoslavia, Tolbukhin occupied Bulgaria.
 Starting in the Winter Campaign, Tolbukhin shifted his army to the northwest axis, thereby liberating much of Yugoslavia and invading southern Hungary.

-In late April 1945, at the end of the battle of Vienna, Tolbukhin acted on Stalin's order to entrust Karl Renner with foundation of a new provisional Austrian government in order to prepare democratic elections.
-On 27 April, Renner was appointed provisional government leader, at Tolbukhin's authority, which renders the latter an important role in the foundation of a new Austrian republic that had been integrated into the Third Reich (1938-1945).
-Tolbukhin gave the go-ahead at the location, for this important step towards an independent Austria in the formation of the Second Republic (1945-present).
+In late April 1945, at the end of the Battle of Vienna, Tolbukhin acted on Stalin's order to entrust Karl Renner with foundation of a new provisional Austrian government in order to prepare democratic elections.
+On 27 April, Renner was appointed provisional government leader, at Tolbukhin's authority, which renders the latter an important role in the foundation of a new Austrian republic that had been integrated into the Third Reich (1938–1945).
+Tolbukhin gave the go-ahead at the location, for this important step towards an independent Austria in the formation of the Second Republic (1945–present).

 After the war, Tolbukhin was commander-in-chief of the Southern Group of Forces, which comprised the Balkan region.
 In January 1947, Tolbukhin was made the commander of the Transcaucasus Military District, a post he held until his death on October 17, 1949, due to complication from diabetes.

 Tolbukhin is generally regarded as one of the finest Soviet generals of World War II.
 Meticulous, careful, and not overly ambitious like some Soviet commanders, Tolbukhin was well respected by fellow commanders and also his men, especially since he had a dedication to keeping casualty rates low.
 Tolbukhin was the recipient of numerous awards and medals including the highest Soviet medal and rank, the Order of Victory and Hero of the Soviet Union, respectively.
 Tolbukhin was also People's Hero of Yugoslavia, whose capital Belgrade he liberated.
 The urn containing his ashes is buried in the Kremlin Wall Necropolis, and there is a monument to him in his native Yaroslavl.
+The city of Dobrich in Bulgaria was renamed to Tolbukhin in his honor in 1949.